Shrewsbury House Preparatory School

 Shrewsbury House achieves stellar results: ‘Academics are in place for when they move on to secondary school,’ says Mrs Hubbard.
 All the classrooms have smart boards and projectors, and the school provides individual digital devices (Chromebooks, iPads, laptops) to support a hybrid learning approach – boys use workbooks alongside Google Classroom for resources.

-Leavers go on to an impressive list of top senior schools, including St Paul’s, Eton and Radley, many with a scholarship.
+Leavers go on to an impressive list of top senior schools, including St Paul’s, Eton and Radley.
+Around half go to boarding schools.

 Co-curricular

-One pupil on our visit told us the best thing about school was how much sport they do.
-The on-site all-weather pitch is used for football, rugby and cricket, and children have weekly PE lessons alongside scheduled swimming lessons in the on-site pool.
+The brand-new, on-site all-weather pitch is used for football, rugby and cricket, and children have weekly PE lessons alongside scheduled swimming lessons in the on-site pool.
 In Year 7 and Year 8, boys rotate swimming and PE each half-term.

 The sports hall is amazing, offering gymnastics, badminton, basketball, indoor football and tennis, circuit training… but the cricket facilities are perhaps the most impressive.
 There are four cricket nets, a bowling machine, video analysis and ‘daylight technology’ lighting which helps the boys when they’re facing fast balls.